-Over 2018 the value of the subordinated debt increased by £455m to £3,535m (2017: £3,080m).
-This was primarily driven by issuances of qualifying Sterling subordinated notes with a total value of £400m.
-On 4 February 2019, notification was given that the group intended to redeem in full the £400m 5.875% notes on the 1 April 2019 call date.
-Effective from the notification date, the notes are no longer be treated as tier 2 own funds for Solvency II purposes.
-The redemption has now taken place.
-Other movements in the total value of subordinated borrowings relate to changes in the risk-free rates used for the Solvency II valuation of subordinated borrowings.
+Over 2019 the value of the subordinated debt increased by £319m to £3,854m (2018: £3,535m).
+This was primarily driven by the issuance of 3.75% Sterling subordinated notes of £600m and a redemption of 5.875% Perpetual subordinated notes of £400m.
+Other movements in the total value of subordinated borrowings relate to changes in the risk-free rates used for the Solvency II valuation of subordinated borrowings which are reflected within Other operating variances in Section E.1.4.4.